San Diego Airbag Attorneys

 What You Can Do After Sustaining Injuries From Defective Airbags

-Taking the right steps immediately after the incident can significantly impact your health, safety, and legal claim.
+Taking the right steps early after the incident can significantly impact your health, safety, and legal claim.
 Our San Diego airbag attorneys recommend the following actions to protect your rights and strengthen your case:

 - Seek Immediate Medical Attention — Your health and safety come first.
 Even if your injuries seem minor, seek medical care immediately.
 Furthermore, your medical records are essential for establishing the extent of harm and the financial costs of your medical treatment.

-- Preserve The Evidence — The most crucial piece of evidence in an airbag defect case is the airbag itself.
+- Preserve the Evidence — The most crucial piece of evidence in an airbag defect case is the airbag itself.
 For this reason, you should wait to repair your vehicle until your lawyer checks the airbag.

 - Document Your Accident — You should take as many pictures and videos of the scene of your accident, especially of the airbags.
 Having this evidence readily available will enable your lawyer to build a stronger case against the responsible party.
-Additionally, your attorney’s legal team should deploy a survey team to assess the site and gather any pertinent data that could support your claim.
+Additionally, your attorney’s legal team can deploy a survey team to assess the site and gather any pertinent data that could support your claim.

 What initially seemed like a routine rear-end collision, commonly known as a “fender bender,” turned into a significant settlement with high maximum limits for a client who suffered lower back disc injuries.
 The case was resolved just two weeks before the scheduled trial commencement.– BRIAN BEECHER